fisharebest/webtrees/README.md

 That's it!

-However, before you can use **webtrees**, you need one (or possibly more) GEDCOM (family tree) files.
+However, before you can use **webtrees**, you need at least one GEDCOM (family tree) file.
 If you have been doing your research using a desktop program such as Family Tree Maker, you can use it's “save as GEDCOM” function to create a GEDCOM file.
 If you are starting from scratch, then **webtrees** can create a GEDCOM file for you.
 Alternatively, you can import data directly from PhpGedView.